duglin/helloworld/README.md

   a build.

 - we'll also need a `github` event source.
-This is a special resource types in Knative that does two things:
+This is a special resource type in Knative that does two things:
-  - it will create a webhook in your github repo to send events to your Knative installtion
+  - it will create a webhook in out github repo to send events to our Knative installation - which is really a github Knative service
   - it will define the "event sink" for these events, which in our case is our `rebuild` Service.